scripple/alsa_cdsp/README.md

       # config_cdsp.
       #######################################################################

+      # config_out is the absolute path that will be passed to CamillaDSP as
+      # the YAML config file argument.
+The file must be readable by any user
+      # that runs an audio program that uses this plugin.
+If the config_in
+      # or config_cmd options are chosen (see below) it must also be writable
+      # by those users.
+      config_out "/path/to/config_out.yaml"

       # config_in is an absolute path to a YAML template the plugin will read
       # and pass along to CamillaDSP after making simple token substitutions.
       # It must be readable by any user that runs an audio program that uses